 There are several different formats for this ASCII string.
-The format, baud rate and parity can all be changed via the console port.
+The format, baud rate and parity can all be changed via the front-panel keypad or via the console port.
 Baud rate selections are 57600, 19200, 9600, and 4800.
 Parity selections are odd, even, and none.
-Format selections are Sysplex, Truetime, EndRun, EndRunX, NENA and NMEA.
+Format selections are Sysplex, Truetime, EndRunX, NENA and NMEA.

-View and Change the Serial Time Configuration
+View the Serial Time Connector